 Table 14 clearly shows that the aspects of professional development such as content and relevance, delivery and support, and reflective and transformative; all had positive and significant relationship with instructional practices in terms of inclusive design, relational and responsive, and reflective and adaptive.
 The proof was the computed p value which were all lower than 0.01 level of significance at 2-tailed.
 Positive relationships indicate that the two variables are directly related to each other, that as the professional development increases, the instructional practices also increase.
 And as professional development decreases, instructional practices also decrease.
 Therefore, the null hypothesis stating no significant relationship between these two (2) variables are rejected.

 Putri et al. (2022) also discovered through a mixed-method design in schools in Indonesia that teachers’ improved their readiness with varied mental, physical, and vocational competencies.
 Labora (2025) also revealed that teachers demonstrated a high level of readiness, particularly in terms of curriculum understanding, pedagogical preparedness and practices, access to resources, and professional development.
 Pedagogical practices encompass teachers’ instructional practices which could certainly improve their readiness to handle inclusive classroom settings.

+3.6 Relationship Between Perceived Readiness and Instructional Practices

 Table 15.
-The Relationship Between Perceived Readiness and Instructional Practices of Inclusive Education Teachers at Muntinlupa National High School – Senior High School
+Pearson Correlation Results of Perceived Readiness and Instructional Practices